bloeys/idc-docs/_GettingStarted/AddingAVar.md

           public int maxHealth = 100;

           //Just like IDCCmd, this will use the
-          //variables name if no name is given [IDCVar]
+          //variable's name if no name is given [IDCVar]
           int health;

           void Start()
           {
               health = maxHealth;

+              //Always remember to register
               IDCUtils.IDC.AddClass(this);
           }